 Industrial Hygiene Concerns in Healthcare

-Maintaining a robust industrial hygiene (IH) program is important in any industry, and healthcare is no exception.
-A number of substances that contribute to a hospital’s ability to provide quality healthcare to patients can also have adverse health effects on the employees who handle them.
+Maintaining a robust industrial hygiene program is important in any industry, and healthcare is no exception.
+A number of substances that contribute to a hospital’s ability to provide quality healthcare to patients can also have adverse health effects on the employees who handle them which is why creating an industrial hygiene program with the help of a certified industrial hygienist is important.

 Common Substances of Concern in Healthcare Workplaces